How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsection{Personification}

-In this section, we discuss the influence of \textit{identity} projection on human-chatbot interaction. \textbf{Personification} refers to assigning personal traits to non-human agents, including physical appearance, and emotional states \cite{fan2006personalization}.
-In the HCI field, researchers argue that using a personified character in the user interface is a natural way to support the interaction \cite{koda2003user}.
-Indeed, the literature shows that (i) users can be induced to behave as if computers were humans, even when they consciously know that human attributes are inappropriate \cite{nass1993anthropomorphism}; and (ii) the more human-like a computer representation is, the more social people's responses are \cite{gong2008social}.
+In this section, we discuss the influence of \textit{identity} projection on human-chatbot interaction. \textbf{Personification} refers to assigning personal traits to non-human agents, including physical appearance, and emotional states \citep{fan2006personalization}.
+In the HCI field, researchers argue that using a personified character in the user interface is a natural way to support the interaction \citep{koda2003user}.
+Indeed, the literature shows that (i) users can be induced to behave as if computers were humans, even when they consciously know better \citep{nass1993anthropomorphism}; and (ii) the more human-like a computer representation is, the more social people's responses will be \citep{gong2008social}.

-Chatbots are, by definition, designed to have at least one human-like trait: the (human) natural language.
-Although research on \textbf{personification} is obviously more common in Embodied Conversational Agents field, \cite{deangeli2001unfriendly} claim that a chatbot's body can be created through narrative without any visual help.
-According to \cite{deangeli2005rescue}, talking to a machine affords it a new \textit{identity}.
+Chatbots are, by definition, designed to have at least one human-like trait: (human) natural language.
+Although research on \textbf{personification} is more common in the Embodied Conversational Agents field, \citet{deangeli2001unfriendly} claim that chatbot embodiment can be created through narrative without any visual help.
+According to \citet{deangeli2005rescue}, talking to a machine affords it a new \textit{identity}.
 In this section, we divided the social characteristics that reflect \textbf{personification} into \textit{identity} (16 papers) and \textit{personality} (12 papers).
 In this category, we found several studies where part of the main investigation relates to the social characteristics.
-See the supplementary materials for details (Appendix \ref{sec:supplemental}).
+Six studies applied quantitative methods, whereas the majority reported qualitative (10) or mixed (11) methods.
+See the supplementary materials for details.